nikitakaraevv/3D-spaceship-modeler/README.md

 ## Getting started
 ` git clone https://github.com/nikitakaraevv/3D-spaceship-modeler `

+Go to the directory `3D-spaceship-modeler` and launch a python server:

+` python3 -m http.server `

-Then launch *index.html* directly in a web browser.
+Then open the link in a web browser.

 ## Functionality